Inedo/inedo-docs/Content/proget/feeds/rpm/howto-rpm-proxy.md

 To set up a package approval flow, refer to [HOWTO: Approve and Promote Open-source Packages](/docs/proget/packages/package-promotion/proget-howto-promote-packages).
 This guide uses NuGet feeds as an example, but the steps are identical when creating RPM package feeds.

-After creating your "Unapproved" and "Approved" feeds, follow the steps in [Step 3](#step-3) to add the "Approved" feed as a source in your local Ruby environments, entering:
+After creating your "Unapproved" and "Approved" feeds, follow the steps in [Step 3](#step-3) to add the "Approved" feed as a source in your local rpm environments, entering:

 ```bash
 baseurl=http://«feed-url»